MedPrecision Operations Team

 Why Mental Health Practices Lose Revenue in Billing

-Mental health practices lose 8-12% of revenue to credentialing gaps, authorization errors, and coding mistakes.
-The patterns and the fixes that recover most of.
+Mental health practices lose 8-12% of revenue to credentialing gaps, auth errors, and coding mistakes.
+The patterns — and the fixes that recover the money.